Aimée Lallement: World War II

-While she lived street on the road l'ECU in Reims she was friends with the Przedborz family who lived at 47 rue des Telliers.
-The mother of the family, Brandla born 20 February 1903 in Brawa was arrested for begin Jewish, interned at Drancy and then deported by the convoy 11 of 27 July 1942 to Auschwitz.
+While she lived street on the road l'Ecu in Reims she was friends with the Przedborz family who lived at 47 rue des Telliers.
+The mother of the family, Brandla, born 20 February 1903 in Brawa, was arrested for being Jewish, held at Drancy and then deported by the convoy 11 of 27 July 1942 to Auschwitz.
 Her aunt Henriette Drajer, 52, born Cohen and her sister Renee, born 17 December 1928 in Metz, were arrested during an attempt to escape to the Zone Libre and interned in Drancy and deported on convoy 35 of 21 October 1942 to Auschwitz.
-Isaac the father, born 27 August 1890 in Lask, was arrested in his home for being Jewish, interned at Drancy and then deported by convoy 40 of 11 November 1942 to Auschwitz.
+Isaac the father, born 27 August 1890 in Lask, Poland, was arrested in his home for being Jewish, interned at Drancy and then deported by convoy 40 of 11 November 1942 to Auschwitz.
 None of this family returned.
 During the arrest of his father, Yankel fled through the roof because he was "determined not to let them take me alive" and took refuge at his friend Aimee's house.
 Aimee had expressed her willingness to help them after the first arrest, of their mother Brandla.